Compensation Beyond the Contact Center

 Gantry found that 58 percent of those surveyed felt linking compensation to customer satisfaction would align employee behavior with company objectives.
 Furthermore, 50 percent said it would strengthen customer loyalty, and 48 percent said it could increase financial performance.

-But how much of the employee paycheck should be tied to performance?
+of the employee paycheck should be tied to performance?

 More than half of all respondents (55 percent) said they would link between 10 percent and 24 percent of employee pay to customer satisfaction, according to Paton; nearly a third said they'd link less than 10 percent of pay.
 "Those are reasonable amounts," Paton says.
 "Clearly there's real drive to do this."